Trump just said he has no idea how important a president is | ExBulletin

 Officials reportedly told the newspaper that Trump would prefer to receive information from conservative media and friends.

-The Washington Post via Getty Images President Joe Biden delivers remarks on the situation in Afghanistan in the East Room of the White House
+President Joe Biden delivers remarks on the situation in Afghanistan in the East Room of the White House (Photo: The Washington Post via Getty Images)

-Trump’s four-year tenure has left deep divisions in the United States, and he has developed a massive following in that short span of time.
+Trumps’ four years in power left deep divisions in the United States and he developed a massive following in that short span of time.

 He has always contested his loss in the November 2020 election to Democrat Biden and still maintains that the public vote was rigged.

-Trump’s claims even prompted his supporters to violently storm the Capitol on January 6 in an attempt to disrupt the Electoral College’s vote count.
+Trump’s allegations even prompted his supporters to violently storm the Capitol on January 6 in an attempt to disrupt the Electoral College’s vote count.

-The Republican has not confirmed whether he will run for president in 2024, due to “extremely complicated and insanely stupid” campaign finance laws.
+The Republican has not confirmed whether he will run for president in 2024, due to extremely complicated and incredibly stupid campaign finance laws.

 Sources

-Note: This article originally appeared on HuffPost UK and has been updated.